Tretinoin strengths: Which % is right for acne & wrinkles?

 How to get a prescription for the right tretinoin strength for my skin?

-If you want to get a tretinoin prescription with a tretinoin strength that is right for you the best way to do it is by consulting a board-certified dermatologist, like Dr. Chacon, via Miiskin.
-Consultation is $59 and medication renewal visits are only $39, you get answer in 1-2 days.
+If you want to get a tretinoin prescription with a tretinoin strength that is right for you, consult an expert board-certified dermatologist via Miiskin.
+Consultation costs around $59 and medication renewal visits are only $39, you get a response in 1-2 days.

-You can explain your skin problem and what you want to use tretinoin for.
-You can also let the dermatologist know if you have used tretinoin in the past or if you are new to retinoids.
+You can explain your skin problem and let the dermatologist know if you have used tretinoin in the past.
 With this information, together with the clinical questionnaire and your photos they will be able to write you a prescription with a tretinoin strength and formulation that is right for you.

 You can also request a compounded tretinoin formulation if you want tretinoin to be blended with other ingredients.